Kevin D. Toyne LL.M, LL.B, B.A.

-Kevin teaches Civil Procedure at Robson Hall Law School at the University of Manitoba and is a presiding member of the Cooperative Housing Appeal Tribunal and was recently appointed as a member of the Inquiry Committee of the College of Paramedics.
+Kevin teaches Civil Procedure at Robson Hall Law School at the University of Manitoba.
+He is a presiding member of the Cooperative Housing Appeal Tribunal and was recently appointed as a member of the Inquiry Committee of the College of Paramedics.
 Kevin received his Bachelor of Arts in 2000, his Bachelor of Laws in 2003 from the University of Manitoba and his Master of Laws from Osgoode Hall, York University in 2017.
 In 2016, Kevin obtained a Certificate in the Fundamentals of Aboriginal Law from Osgoode Hall.

 Kevin is a member of the Manitoba Bar Association and the Advocates Society.
 He serves on the Boards of Directors of Special Olympics Manitoba, the Winnipeg Humane Society and Humane Canada (formerly known as the Canadian Federation of Humane Societies).
 Kevin is also the Chair of the Animal Protection Committee of the Winnipeg Humane Society.